benjamincudi/super-select/readme.md

 A simple directive module for creating powerful select lists.

+### HOW TO USE IT ###
+Include this in your loaded scripts, add it as a dependency in your Angular App declaration.
+You may also want to include the default CSS file, it handles most of the layout and should generally work fine.
+If you don't include this, it definitely won't look like a select list at all by itself.

 ### THINGS THAT HELP: ###
  * It makes use of [Font Awesome](http://fortawesome.github.io/Font-Awesome/) for some simple icons.
 You don't really need these, but they're nice.
  * Angular is kind of a must.
 I mean, maybe you can use it elsewhere?
 Probably not though.